Notre Dame de Paris

 The construction of the cathedral lasted for some two centuries – until the late 14th century.
-Over the last century the exquisite structure was adorned with numerous sculptures – some of the best ones in medieval Europe.
-Each sculpture was modelled separately and individually and most of them had some structural importance, holding one or another element of the cathedral.
+Over the last century, the exquisite structure was adorned with numerous sculptures – some of the best ones in medieval Europe.
+Each sculpture was modeled separately and individually and most of them had some structural importance, holding one or another element of the cathedral.
 Not less impressive were the windows with stained glass and countless other features.

 The church in medieval times was brightly painted.
 Now the color has worn off.